 Nossa Senhora da Conceicao Viewpoint

 This viewpoint, on the top of the headland called Espalamaca, is north of Horta on the main road EN1-1A.
-It is hard to miss the 30-metre high cross and massive statue of the Virgin Mary.
-The view of Horta below is breathtaking.
-On a clear day look east to see the islands of Pico, Sao Jorge and Graciosa.
-Much of eastern Faial can also be seen from here.
+The 30-metre high cross and massive statue of the Virgin Mary stand out on the horizon.
+The view of Horta is breathtaking.
+On a clear day, look east to the islands of Pico, Sao Jorge and Graciosa.
+Much of eastern Faial can also be seen.

 About 2.5 kilometres west of the viewpoint, the Botanical Garden of Faial conserves and protects local plants.